sanger-tol/variantcomposition/docs/usage.md

 # sanger-tol/variantcomposition: Usage

+So you have found this usage file of Sanger-ToL Variant-composition pipeline.
+Well done! (already?)

+Yes.
+Nextflow is a complex workflow system.
+Being here means you have considered analysing your data in a pipeline, you decided to use Nextflow (nice!), and you have found us (woohoo!).
+Aren't those such big complishments? :star2:

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 ## Introduction